 The Compensation Committee annually reviews and considers the deductibility of the compensation paid to our executive officers, which includes each of the Named Executive Officers in the U.S., under Section 162(m) of the Internal Revenue Code.
-Pursuant to Section 162(m), compensation paid to certain executive officers in excess of \$1,000,000 is not deductible unless it qualifies as "performance-based compensation."
-The Committee endeavors to structure the executive compensation program so that each executive's compensation will generally be fully deductible.
-However, the Committee retains the right to approve compensation that is not fully deductible under Section 162(m).
-The compensation paid pursuant to our cash-based annual and long-term incentive programs is intended to qualify as "performance-based compensation" for purposes of Section 162(m).
-Base salaries do not qualify as "performance-based compensation" pursuant to the requirements of Section 162(m).
+Pursuant to Section 162(m), compensation paid to certain executive officers in excess of \$1,000,000 generally is not deductible.
+However, before the effective date of the 2017 tax reform legislation, amounts in excess of \$1,000,000 were deductible if they qualify as "performance-based compensation."
+With respect to awards made before the 2017 tax reform legislation, the Committee endeavored to structure the executive compensation program so that each executive's compensation will generally be fully deductible.
+However, the Committee retained the right to approve compensation that was not fully deductible under Section 162(m).
+The compensation paid pursuant to our cash-based annual and long-term incentive programs was intended to qualify as "performance-based compensation" for purposes of Section 162(m) for all years in which the "performance-based compensation" exception was in effect.
+Base salaries did not qualify as "performance-based compensation" pursuant to the requirements of Section 162(m).